WHAT IS

 2 - Production: Manufacturing techniques

-3 - Transportation: From where is it made to where it is sold
+3 - Transportation: From where it's made to where it's sold

 4 - Retail: Place and method of sale